 Why haven't I seen this website before?

 The original website was created in 2008 on AboutNursing.com and moved to the domain name DegreeNursing.com in 2015.
 Over the years the Degree Nursing website team has published hundreds of articles which help answer questions they received from the public, friends, and family.

 How do I apply for a nursing license?

-You must graduate from a state nursing board approved program before your apply for your nursing license.
-Please visit your state board of nursing website to review the RN, LPN, LVN and other nursing license requirements for your state and neighboring states before you enroll into a nursing program.
+You must graduate from a state board approved nursing program before you apply for your nursing license.
+Please visit your state board of nursing website to review the RN, LPN, LVN and other nursing license requirements for your state and neighboring states before you enroll into any nursing program.

 Can you send me a nursing license application by mail?

 We do not mail any materials from our office.
 Please contact your state Board of Nursing directly or use any available links to request information from your state board.

 Is it really that important to get an accredited nursing degree?